Updated: Jan 8

 Call the other vendors in your team, find out where they stand on the alternative dates.

-Most important – find out where the vendors (including the venue) stand on deposits.
+Most important – find out where the vendors (including the venue) stand on booking deposits.
 If they can cover the new dates then your deposit should carry over.
 If they cannot cover your new dates then what happens your deposit?
 Do not leave this question unasked (or unchallenged).

 Keep track of all your responses (a table with the alternative dates, marked with the availability of all vendors).